What are Dental Implants?

 On The Bone or Subperiosteal (Removable)

-This is suitable for patients who don't have the required bone height or who are not recommended to wear traditional dentures.
+This is suitable for patients who don't have the required bone height or cannot have traditional dentures.
 With the aid of metal supports attached to the gum to hold the implant in place, the dentist positions the artificial dental roots atop the jaw.

 - Hence their name, removable dental implants can be removed whenever necessary.
 This makes for easier cleaning.